mind-box/i18n/README.md

-# Translation of MindBox display language
+# Translation of Inkio display language

-> Our [official website address](https://www.mindbox.cc), you can learn more about the content of the inspiration box on the official website
+> Our [official website address](https://www.inkio.me), you can learn more about the content of the inspiration box on the official website
 >

 ## Add a new language